MZalapa11/zalapa_miguel_final_project2023/README (1).md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the [MIGUEL ZALAPA] License - see the LICENSE.md file for details

 ## Acknowledgments